JoeBomm/Logos/README.md

 # Logos
-Android application to learn logic gates and binary methods
+Android application to help users learn logic gates and binary methods

 Written in Kotlin.